 * Combined Critical Reading/Verbal + Math on the SAT administered prior to March 2016.
 After March 2016, the score will consist of the Evidence-Based Reading and Writing section + Math section.

-All freshman applicants to UNT must submit SAT or ACT scores.
+If you are planning to attend UNT as freshman for Fall 2021, all applicants must submit SAT or ACT scores.
 The writing portion of the exam is not required.

 In addition, state law TEC 51.803-51.809, Uniform Admissions Policy (UAP) requires applicants to four-year public universities to meet college readiness standards through completion of a high school graduation program or equivalent or through SAT or ACT score benchmarks.
 If you attend an out-of-state high school, you are exempt from the UAP.